Interracial adoption: Additional information

 Families formed across racial, national, and biological boundaries represent a growing demographic, adding to the pervasive, historical diversity of family forms in the United States (Coontz, 2008).
-Since 1990, the number of U.S. adoptions of foreign-born orphans has increased in unprecedented numbers, rising from 7,093 children to 12,753 in 2009—an 80% increase: China ranked as the top sending country, and Vietnam ranked as the seventh highest (U.S. Department of State, 2009).
+From 1990 to 2009, the number of U.S. adoptions of foreign-born orphans increased in unprecedented numbers, rising from 7,093 children to 12,753 in 2009—an 80% increase: China ranked as the top sending country, and Vietnam ranked as the seventh highest (U.S. Department of State, 2009).
 Whereas diversification in the family form is not a new phenomenon, it often appears so, given that family communication scholarship on nontraditional families is a relatively recent development.

+Since 2009, there has been a distinct decline in foreign adoption in the US.
+In 2023, the number of adoptees was just 1,300.

 Law

-In 1994 the Howard M. Metzenbaum Multiethnic Placement Act (MEPA) was passed.
+In 1994, the Howard M. Metzenbaum Multiethnic Placement Act (MEPA) was passed.
 It prohibits an agency that receives Federal assistance and is involved in foster care and adoptive placements from delaying or denying the placement of a child based on race, color, or national origin of the child or adoptive/foster parent.
 Then, in 1996 it was amended with the Interethnic Adoption Provisions, also known as the Interethnic Placement Act.
 These provisions forbid agencies from delaying or denying the placement of a child solely on the basis of race and national origin.
 The purpose of these revisions was to strengthen compliance and enforcement of the procedures, remove any misleading language, and demand that discrimination would not be tolerated.

 Another important law regarding interracial adoptions was the Adoption and Safe Families Act that was implemented in 1997.
-The purpose of this law is to reduce the time that a child spends in foster care by implementing a two-year limit and therefore hopefully moving a child closer to permanent adoption.
-The purpose of this act was to reduce the instability and abuse problems in the foster care system.
-Critics argue that it also takes the emphasis off of trying to keep children with their biological parents.
+The purpose of this law is to reduce the time that a child spends in foster care by terminating parental rights of children who had been in foster care for 15 of the last 22 months, requiring permanency hearings annually for all foster care children, and expanding subsidies for adoption.
+The act also sought to reduce the instability and abuse problems in the foster care system by putting stricter background checks on adoptive and foster families, provided funding for preventative and support services, and expanded foster children's healthcare coverage.
+Critics, however, argue that it also takes the emphasis off of trying to keep children with their biological parents and that the act increased racial inequality.
+In particular, critics target the termination of parental rights, saying that it disproportionately affects Black families, who were already more likely to be separated by child welfare services, by permanently separating Black children from their parents.